Raymond B. Winter State Park

 Camping Cottages: The three cottages sleep five people in bunk beds, and have wooden floors, windows, skylights, porch, picnic table, fire ring, electric lights and outlets and electric heat.
 The cottages require a two-night minimum stay with advance reservations.
 A one-night stay is accepted for walk-ins.

 Explore the Winter Report for the current snow and ice depths.

 Cross-country Skiing: Five miles of park trails provide easy skiing and snowshoeing with connecting trails and roads on surrounding state forest land.

-Ice Fishing: The ice on Halfway Lake is not monitored so be sure the ice is four inches thick and carry safety equipment.
+Ice Fishing: Ice thickness on Halfway Lake is not monitored.
+For your safety, be sure the ice is four inches thick and carry safety equipment.

 Environmental Education and Interpretation

 Raymond B. Winter State Park offers a wide variety of environmental education and interpretive programs on a year-round basis.
 Through hands-on activities, guided walks and programs, participants gain appreciation, understanding, and develop a sense of stewardship toward the natural and cultural resources.

 Curriculum-based environmental education programs are available to schools, youth organizations and homeschool associations.
 Group programs must be scheduled in advance by calling the park office.
 Popular topics for students include adaptations, bird life, amphibians, reptiles, geology, wetland or forest ecosystems, watersheds and aquatic studies.